Kingsland explosion: Newspaper account

 “Whatever happened, the building was in flames in an instant.
 Ten minutes passed before the first and mightiest explosion.
 In those ten minutes panic broke loose in the plant.
 It is believed that there were 1,400 men working in the factory.
 Each of these realized what would happen if fire caught hold of any of a dozen isolated buildings.”

 “They started to get out.
 The entrance to the building was by a narrow gate, guarded by 12-foot walls.
 In a moment this was jammed by workers, mostly Italians and negroes, who fought desperately to get away.
 Guards were forced at last to drive back the mob with pistols and rifles.”

 “They broke and scattered.
 Many of them run to the rear of the plant, which is separated from the swampy meadow by a high barbed-wire fence.
 They went through this like a drove of cattle.
 Frantic with terror, they paid no attention to the wire, which cut some of them cruelly, but went ploughing, the whole terror-struck crowd, through the mud and thin ice of the marsh.
 Many of them who reached solid ground and safety were plastered with slime from head to heel.
 Many more were soaked with icy water.”

 “Then came the first great roar.
 It is said that a building in which the loaded shells were stored was the first to go.”

 “The terrific blast spread the panic, which had hitherto been confined to the factory yard, to Kingsland and the adjoining village of Lyndhurst.
 After the first detonation came the steady roll of bursting shrapnel and high explosive shells.
 In a minute the little Jersey towns were transformed into villages upon the European battle front.
 Shells that had been intended for the armies of the Czar burst in terrific salvos over the roofs of the houses, shattered chimneys, riddled the car repair barns of the Lackawanna Railway, and set two dwellings on fire.”

 Two miles of the Delaware, Lackawanna, and Western Railroad tracks were torn up by the explosions.
 Commuters from New York City were delayed by up to four hours and at one point 40,000 were jammed into the Hoboken station in a "clamoring, close-packed mass."
 Express trains to and from Washington D.C. were disrupted and a comical dispute over rights to a diner car ensued.
-Dairy and produce shipments to New York City were delayed by for 24 hours as well.
+Dairy and produce shipments to New York City were delayed by 24 hours as well.